 Responsibilities and Qualifications

-Interns will be assigned to support the legislative or scheduling staff.
+Interns will be assigned to support the legislative, communications, or scheduling staff.
 The interns contributions are depended on by Senator Stabenow and the entire staff.
 Maturity, dependability and a willingness to work hard and pitch-in where needed are all important attributes.
 Basic technical capabilities and strong communications skills are essential for all interns.

 Most of the interns for Senator Stabenow work with the legislative staff.
 Specific tasks might include researching policy issues, writing memos, drafting response letters, attending hearings, greeting office visitors, answering constituent calls, entering and organizing data, and other various tasks.